GoldenGoldGG/QIPA/README.md

 ## FAQ

+#### Q: Running `Update.py` doesn't update!

+A: Download Python again and select `add to path`, or open the folder in an IDE and run it from there.

 #### Q: Can I run multiple instances of **QIPA** at the same time?

 A: Theoretically yes, but it wasn't (and will not be) tested.
 Just make sure every onw has a different modifier hotkey.